CodesbyKenni/KenniLamairWebDesigns/README.md

 - 👀 I’m interested in art and designing
 - 🌱 I’m currently learning how to design websites
 - 💞️ I’m looking to collaborate on graphic designs and website designs
-- 📫 How to reach me by email: kennilamairart@gmail.com and Instagram: @kennilamairart
+- 📫 How to reach me by email: kennilamairart@gmail.com and Youtube: Kenni Lamair Art 🍭
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love room temperature water and room temperature fruit!